 - Chopped nuts: Walnuts, pecans, or almonds.
 Add about a handful of crushed nuts.

-- Berries: Use 1/2 cup fresh or frozen (don’t thaw before baking) blueberries or raspberries.
-You might also love this healthy blueberry breakfast cake with almond flour.
+- Berries: Use 1/2 cup fresh or frozen blueberries or raspberries (don’t thaw before baking).

 How to Store

 Let the muffins cool completely before storing them loosely covered at room temperature for 2-3 days or store within a refrigerator 5-7 days.
 Store in the freezer up to 3 months.

 Unfortunately not.
 Almond flour is gluten-free flour that relies on a lot of eggs as a binder.
 Your vegan muffins will come out very flat and dense.

 Yes.
 You’ll just need to reduce the baking time.
 I suggest checking on them after 10 minutes until an inserted toothpick comes out almost clean.

 Since both are naturally acidic this should work fine, nutritional information will change.